 Tailor your graduate retail CV

 If you want to maximise your chances of getting an interview, you can’t use the exact same CV for each application.
-Each specific role that you apply for will require some different skills and abilities.
+Each role that you apply for will require some specific skills and abilities.
 Buying schemes, for example, will involve analysing complex data, while retail leadership schemes will need you to be comfortable making decisions without necessarily having all the data to hand.

 So, when writing your CV, try to use some of the language included in the job description to emphasise that you have the skills required by that particular employer for that particular role.
 For example, if they want somebody who can 'set direction', make sure that, when giving an example of how you've done this, you write something like: 'I set the direction of the team by...'.
 This will draw attention to your suitability for the role and demonstrate that you have read the job description.